 Earl looked at her with hurt and hatred.
 Before he knew it, he was pounding his fists into her face.
 He broke her nose, knocked out her front teeth, and shattered her cheekbone.
-Glenda fell to the ground when Earl began to kick her stomach repeatedly, hard, until she began to bleed from her pussy.
+Glenda fell to the ground when Earl began to kick her stomach repeatedly, hard, until she began to bleed from her vagina.

 Earl stopped and took a breather.
 Glenda was on the floor, crying.
 And although he loved her, he knew that she had the devil’s child and therefore her life could not be spared.
 He crawled on her like a wild animal, striking her repeatedly with left and right fists until her face looked like ground hamburger.

 When she was dead, he stopped.
 He slowly stood up, hands aching, and reached into his pocket for a pack of cigarettes.
 He calmly lit one and took a seat on the living room couch.